oracle-samples/oci-data-science-ai-samples/labs/MLSummit21/lab-1-notebook-setup.md

 1. Click *Create*.

-1. While the notebook session is being created, you will be taken to the detail page. *The notebook session will take about 7 minutes to provision*.
+1. While the notebook session is being created, you will be taken to the detail page. *The notebook session will take about 4 minutes to provision*.
 When it is ready, the *Open* button will be enabled.
     ![](./images/creating-ns.png)

 1. You will notice that the notebook session emits four metrics (CPU Utilization, Memory Utilization, Network Receive and Transmit Bytes) and is integrated with OCI Monitoring.
 In a separate lab you will learn how to trigger alarms when those metrics reach certain pre-defined thresholds.
     ![](./images/notebook-monitoring.png)

-## **STEP 2** Copy The Reposity Notebooks to Your Notebook Session
+## **STEP 2**: Copy The Content of this Repository to Your Notebook Session

 1. Download a zip archive of this repository to your laptop/local machine.
 Make sure that you select the **master** branch